-- 1. Remove screw (1) on lower headlamp filler panel. - 2.
-Remove screws (2) on upper headlamp filler panel. - 3.
-Remove upper screw (1) from headlamp housing. - 4.
-Remove lower screws (2) from headlamp housing. - 5.
+- 1. Remove one screw on the lower headlamp filler panel. - 2.
+Remove two screws on the upper headlamp filler panel. - 3.
+Remove one upper screw from the headlamp housing. - 4.
+Remove two lower screws from the headlamp housing. - 5.
 Pull Headlamp forward. - 6.
-Remove the DRL, side marker bulb by pulling straight out. - 7.
-Replace lamp as required and lock in place. - 8.
+Remove the DRL, side marker bulb by pulling straight out.

+- 7. Replace lamp as required and lock in place. - 8.
 Reinstall plastic cap. - 9.
-Carefully re install headlamp in the same position on the vehicle, so as not to affect headlamp aiming. - 10.
-Install upper screw (1) on headlamp housing. - 11.
-Install lower screws (2) on headlamp housing.

-- 12. Carefully re install screw (1) on lower headlamp filler panel. - 13.
-Carefully re install screws (2) on upper headlamp filler panel.
+Carefully reinstall headlamp in the same position on the vehicle, so as not to affect headlamp aiming. - 10.
+Install the one upper screw on the headlamp housing. - 11.
+Install the two lower screws on the headlamp housing. - 12.
+Carefully reinstall one screw on the lower headlamp filler panel. - 13.
+Carefully reinstall two screws on the upper headlamp filler panel.